Basilica Cathedral of Arequipa: Reconstruction efforts

 Two major earthquakes in 1687 and 1784.
 Some damage was caused to the cathedral, but no structural damage.
 Partially reconstruction of the façade started immediately.

 In 1844, a fire destroyed several parts of the church and many paintings, sculptures and furniture pieces, as well as several vaults and pillars.
 Present reconstruction work was made, under the direction of the Bishop José Sebastián de Goyeneche y Barreda, and his brother Juan Mariano de Goyeneche.
 Technical direction was under the architect Lucas Pobrete.
 In this restoration it was enlarged reaching the place of the old San Juan church (destroyed in 1784).

 In 1850, the Bishop Goyeneche assigned the production of several jewelry pieces to adorn the cathedral to the Spanish jeweler Francisco de Moratilla, who was then jeweler of the Queen of Spain.
 The nephews of the bishop (the count of Guaqui, the duchesses of Goyeneche and Gamio and Jose Sebastian de Goyeneche) gave the cathedral the main altar (still exists today) which was installed by an Italian architect of last name Guido.
 The clock of the tower, made in England, was installed in 1954.
 Also the music organ and twelve giant wood sculptures, all made in Belgium, of the apostles.

 The pulpit, made at the shop of Buisine-Rigot in Lille, France, was installed thanks to the Peruvian ambassador in France, Mr. Juan Mariano de Goyeneche, count of Guaqui in 1879.
 It was given to the church by Javiera Lizárraga de Alvarez Comparet.

 A violent and long earthquake in 1868 destroyed several parts of the cathedral: the towers, part of the main portal, some of the façade arcs, and some altars.
 In the following years, thanks to the Bishop and the Goyeneche family and under the technical direction of Lucas Pobrete, the two towers and the façade arcs were rebuilt.
+Poblete built the new tower taller and slenderer to accentuate the buildings proportions.
+The atrium was also expanded, with the 36 kiosks, which were used by priests to obtain rent income, removed for a better extended view of the cathedral from the plaza.

-The 2001 southern Peru earthquake measuring 8.1 on the Richter scale on June 23.
-The left tower was destroyed, and the right tower suffered major damage.
-On the anniversary of its foundation, 15 August 2002, Mayor Manuel Guillén finished the restoration of the towers.
+The 2001 southern Peru earthquake heavily affected the city of Arequipa with forty percent of its representative buildings either damaged or partially collapsed.
+On July 23rd, 2001, the 8.3 magnitude earthquake, which occurred 1,100 kilometers south of Lima, and about 250 kilometers west of Arequipa, damaged both towers.
+The left tower was left partially collapsed, and the right tower, although it did not collapse, remained structurally unstable.
+The slenderness of the towers left them both very susceptible to earthquake damage, thus new structural solutions were required to withstand the seismic forces.